leokuzmanovic/go-request-collapser/README.md

 # go-request-collapser
-A go library for facilitating buffering of requests and providing respective results over batch operations.
+A go library for facilitating buffering of requests and fetching results via batch operations.